dumtux/towerwrt-packages/README.md

-# OpenWrt Custom Packages Collection
+# TowerWrt Packages - Custom OpenWrt Packages for TowerController III

 Add the following line to feeds.conf or feeds.conf.default.